prof.dr.ir. MJ (Martine) van der PloegChair and professor, Hydrology and Quantitative Water Management

-The purpose of my research is to unravel biophysical landscape processes and connect these with soil ecosystem functions through collaboration with different scientific disciplines to enable better use and protection of soil resources.
+The purpose of my research is to unravel biophysical landscape processes and connect these with landscape ecosystem functions through collaboration with different scientific disciplines to enable better use and protection of soil and water resources.
 Over the past years my research has developed along three research lines.

 1. Soil and vegetation heterogeneity

 The most important aspect I recognize in my work on biophysical landscape interactions for connecting climate change, population growth and soil threats is the heterogeneity of occurring processes and how these work out at different scales.
 Vegetation plays an essential role in the landscape, as it regulates the water flux to the atmosphere through evapotranspiration, while it is dependent on adequate water supply.
 Vegetation shapes the land surface by changing infiltration characteristics as a result of root growth, and controls soil moisture supply, which in turn affect runoff characteristics and groundwater recharge.
 Vegetation and the underlying geology are in constant interaction, wherein water plays a key role.

 2. Measurement techniques to detect emerging properties in biophysical landscape interactions.